 Do check what is covered by the insurance and, if you have any concerns, speak to the Insurance Officer.
 For example, are you planning any hazardous activities or visits to hazardous areas?
 Do you have any medical conditions that may affect cover?

-Don't assume the insurance company will be able to help you out of all situations.
-For example, you may still need cash to cover emergency vehicles and hospital treatment costs.
-Insurance companies can rarely access local services which you may need in the first instance, so if you are travelling to more remote areas, research availability and suitability of local hospitals, and/or emergency vehicles (eg helicopters) as part of your trip planning.
+Don't assume the insurance company will be able to help you out of all situations, check for instance the non-medical costs in connection with COVID-19 e.g. where additional accommodation or travel costs are incurred.
+You may also need access to cash to cover emergency vehicles and hospital treatment costs whether or not these are related to COVID-19.
+Insurance companies can rarely access local services which you may need in the first instance, so if you are travelling to more remote areas, research availability and suitability of local hospitals, and/or emergency vehicles (e.g. helicopters) as part of your trip planning.

 Further requirements for insurance cover

 For the majority of overseas visits the Insurance Officer will confirm that insurance is in place and provide you with our insurer's emergency contact details.
-There are additional requirements for or certain visits considered to have a higher health, safety and security risk.
-For further details refer to travel to high and extreme risk locations (below).
+There are additional requirements for certain visits considered to have a higher health, safety and security risk.
+The section below University requirements for travel to high and extreme risk locations should be used to provide further details on these requirements.